The Gables

 Planting Solutions – with scale responding to the need:

-These transition areas tend to have a largess given the scales involved.
+These transition areas generally need to be generous given the scales involved.
 For example, successful visual transitions from rural to suburban areas tend to include areas of belt or layered planting.

 Hedges require similar growing conditions to trees.
 It is vitally important that the correct conditions are provided.
 This will require effective consideration of the following: